mmattes/Invoke-Install/Doc/CONTRIBUTING.md

    a copy of the code under your GitHub user account.
 For more details on how to fork a repository see [this guide](https://help.github.com/articles/fork-a-repo/).

-2. Clone your fork of the pydicom repo from your GitHub account to your local disk:
+2. Clone your fork of the Invoke-Install repo from your GitHub account to your local disk:

 3. Create a ``feature`` branch to hold your development changes: